bcace/bcace.github.io/tay.md

 ![plot4](/plot4.png)

-Simulations with uniform (green) perform better than one-clump (blue) distributions because agents in the "clump" are all so close together that they must always interact:
+Simulations with uniform distribution (green) perform better than one-clump distribution (blue) because agents in the "clump" are all so close together that they must always interact:

 ![plot9](/plot9.png)